SupaaHiro/schwifty-lab/blog-posts/20251229-cka/article_EN.md

 ## Prerequisites

-A working Kubernetes cluster (Minikube, Docker Desktop, or https://killercoda.com/playgrounds/course/kubernetes-playgrounds) with *a single worker node* and a basic understanding of Pods and YAML manifests.
+A running Kubernetes cluster (like, Minikube, Docker Desktop, or use one of the [KillerCoda Kubernetes Playgrounds](https://killercoda.com/playgrounds/course/kubernetes-playgrounds)) and basic familiarity with Pods and YAML manifests.

 Optionally, a metrics server (for example `metrics-server`) can be installed in the cluster to monitor resource usage.
 You can install it by running the following command: